Welcome to our review of Nature’s Evolutionary Diet Dog Food.

 Every 100g of ground flaxseed contains around 18g of protein, 37.3g of fat, 34.4g of carbs, and 23.1g of fiber.

-The Adult Salmon Recipe includes other beneficial ingredients further down the list to support your dog’s health; however, we won’t explore them in detail here due to the scope of this Nature’s Evolutionary Diet Dry Dog Food Review.
+The Nature’s Evolutionary Diet Adult Salmon Recipe includes other beneficial ingredients further down the list to support your dog’s health.
+However, we won’t explore them in detail here due to the scope of this Nature’s Evolutionary Diet Dog Food.

 Sources